 [Prentis / "Engraved on the Collar of a Newfoundland Dog"]

-From An Apology for Lord Byron, with Miscellaneous Poems by Stephen Prentis (London: James Macrone, 1836).
+This poem is from An Apology for Lord Byron, with Miscellaneous Poems by Stephen Prentis (London: James Macrone, 1836).

-This volume was published only 4 years after Lord Byron's death, and begins with a preface that apologizes more for the volume itself than for Lord Byron — a "singular and singularly gifted man" — whose iniquities are duly noted.
+This volume was published only four years after Lord Byron's death, and begins with a preface that apologizes more for the volume itself than for Lord Byron — a "singular and singularly gifted man" — whose iniquities are duly noted.

 The following is one of the "miscellaneous poems" of the title, though it does have a strong connection to Lord Byron, famous in Newfie circles for his "Inscription on the Monument of a Newfoundland Dog"; Prentis' poem very closely parallels the thematic implications of Byron's "Inscription...":